-Bring me to your town, bookstore, synagogue, women’s center, school, community group, conference, book club to do a reading or a workshop or both! »more info plus TOUR DATES
+Bring me to your town, bookstore, synagogue, women’s center, school, community group, conference, book club to do a READING or a WORKSHOP or both!

 PRAISE for Hope into Practice

 “A wonderful, gutsy, and inspiring book.
 Penny Rosenwasser takes on the most explosive issues in American Jewish life today—racism and anti-Semitism, victimization and privilege, and Jewish politics around Israel and Palestine–and she does it with a generosity of spirit and a clear head.
 A vision of a progressive Jewishness for a multicultural 21st century comes through proud and clear.”

 “Rosenwasser knows her audience.
 I felt that she was writing to me and my cohort of young adult, Jewish female community organizers and activists trying to live a principled life in a world rife with contradictions …[The book’s] pages are saturated with Rosenwasser’s brilliant thinking and unwavering love for the Jewish people.
 I was brought to tears more than once…Hope into Practice is an absolutely inspiring call to action.
 Because, if not together, how?”